lewisgoing/INFO492B-Week4Lab/README.md

 ### Fitting it into your track

-**Mixing Chart** (use as guidelines for fitting your tracks into the mix, do not use this 100% literally! it is subjective! mix based on what your track need)
+**Mixing Chart** (use as guidelines for fitting your tracks into the mix; do not use this 100% literally!
+Mix based on your track as it is)

 ![Untitled](https://www.sweetwater.com/insync/media/2019/04/musicfrequencycheatsheet.jpg)